Brendan Clarke: Shelbourne

 He joined Shelbourne in November 2020 ahead of their 2021 League of Ireland First Division season.

 Galway United

 On 26 November 2022, it was announced that Clarke would be joining Galway United for their 2023 campaign.
+On 21 August 2023, he made his 500th career appearance in all competitions, in a 5–1 win away to UCD in the FAI Cup.
+On 22 September 2023, Clarke was part of the team that beat Kerry 4–0 to win the 2023 League of Ireland First Division, gaining promotion in the process.
+In June 2025, Galway turned down interest from Cork City who were looking to sign Clarke as a replacement for their departed goalkeeper Tein Troost.
+On 4 November 2025 Clarke announced his departure from the club, having made 99 appearances in all competitions during his 3 seasons there.

+Athlone Town

+On 6 November 2025, it was announced that Clarke had signed for League of Ireland First Division club Athlone Town ahead of the 2026 season.

 International career

-He has represented the Republic of Ireland at schools international level and was selected as part of the Republic of Ireland Under 23 squad to play Northern Ireland in 2008.
+He has represented the Republic of Ireland at schools international level and was selected as part of the Republic of Ireland U23 squad to play Northern Ireland in 2008.

 Personal life

 In April 2020, Clarke opened up about having previously used the mental health services made available to players via the PFAI and urged other players to avail of the services also should they need them.
 Clarke was named as Chairperson of the PFAI in September 2020, taking over from outgoing Chairperson & former teammate Gary Rogers, with Roberto Lopes as his vice-chairperson.